-As a PhD student in financial planning, I have a huge interest in the field of investing.
-But I’m an oddity.
-Most people don’t like studying investment theory or attempting to properly rebalance their own portfolio.
-At the same time, many of those people realize that sticking all of their money in a savings account or CD won’t build any wealth, but they simply can’t afford to see a financial advisor (or just don’t want to).
+As a PhD student in financial planning, I love reading about and discussing investment strategies.
+But I’m strange.
+Most folks don’t like studying investment theory or attempting to properly rebalance their own portfolio.
+At the same time, those same people realize that sticking all of their money in a savings account or CD won’t build any wealth, but they simply can’t afford to see a financial advisor (or just don’t want to).

-The company prides itself on ease of use.
-The online user interface is designed to be simple, even more so than a savings account.
-And it is.
+Betterment’s selling point is ease of use.
+The online user interface is designed to be simple and minimalistic.
+And it works very well.
 For the individual who wants to automatically deposit some money each month and have it properly invested without having to worry about anything else, Betterment is for you.
-There’s no researching which investments you need to purchase or what asset allocation you should use.
+There’s no researching which investments you need to purchase or deciding when to rebalance your portfolio.
 Betterment does it for you automatically.

 With the service, you don’t own individual stocks or bonds.
-Investments are held in the form of an exchange traded funds, or ETFs*.
-The asset allocation between these various ETFs then ensures your account is not weighted too heavily into one specific area, company, country, or sector.
-This prevents holding all your eggs in one basket and helps to lower overall risk.
+Investments are held in the form of exchange traded funds, or ETFs.
+The asset allocation between these various ETFs then ensures your account is not weighted too heavily in any specific asset class, company, country, or sector.
+This diversification helps to lower overall investment risk.

 When you deposit money with Betterment, it is seamlessly invested in a blend of two baskets: Bonds Fund ETFs and Stock Market ETFs.
 Betterment gives you control over the level of risk of your investment by letting you adjust the proportion of your money invested in each of these baskets.